Chris Von der Ahe (1851)

 Promoter/entrepreneur Chris von der Ahe, referred to as "Bill Veeck with a handlebar mustache", owned the St. Louis franchise from 1882-1899.

 Left-hander James Lee Kaat was one of the original Minnesota Twins, playing for the franchise from 1959-1973.
 This is only a little more than half of his incredibly long career.
 Born in Zeeland, Michigan, he attended Hope College in Holland, Michigan, one of two alumni to make the major leagues (the other was Doc Lavan).
 Kaat was signed by the Washington Senators as a free agent in 1957.
 He came through the minors quickly, making his major league debut with Washington in August of 1959 at age 20, spending half the season with them in 1960, and making the big leagues to stay in 1961 when the team moved to Minnesota.
 He struggled a little early on, as might be expected of someone his age, but hit his stride in 1962, winning 18 games and pitching a league-leading 5 shutouts.
 He made the all-star team that year, and won the first of his 16 gold gloves.
 He also pitched 269 innings that year, his second year in a row over 200.
 He had an off year in 1963, although he certainly wasn't terrible, and then ran off a string of nine seasons in which his highest ERA was 3.56, with four of them under three.
 In the first eight of those seasons, he pitched over 200 innings, with a high of 304.2 in 1965, the year he won 25 games and pitched 19 complete games.
 He also made his second all-star team that year and finished fifth in the MVP voting.
 He was famously injured at the end of the 1967 season, possibly costing the Twins the pennant that year, but was well for 1968.
 Kaat was injured again for part of 1972, and when he got off to a slow start in 1973, the Twins assumed the 34-year-old Kaat was done and placed him on waivers.
 The Twins were eventually proved correct, as Kaat only played for ten more years.
 The White Sox quickly selected him, and he won 20 games in each of his two full seasons with them, piching a total of 581 innings in those two seasons.
 That off-season, the White Sox traded him to Philadelphia, where he spent three more seasons as a rotation starter.
 The Phillies sold him to the Yankees in 1979, where at age 40 he was converted to relief.
 The Yankees kept him until April of 1980, when they released him and he signed with St. Louis.
 Somewhere along the way, Kaat, already a quick worker, developed a no-windup delivery, which made him even quicker.
 He was with the Cardinals through 1983, pitching effectively out of the bullpen for most of that time.
 He was released in July at age 44, and even though there was no conclusive proof that he could not pitch any more, Kaat elected retirement.
 As a Twin, Jim Kaat was 190-159 with a 3.34 ERA with 133 complete games and 23 shutouts.
 For his career, he was 283-237, with a 3.45 ERA, 180 complete games, and 31 shutouts.
-Kaat was the pitching coach for Cincinnati, and then turned to broadcasting, currently working for the MLB Network and also as an occasional analyst for FSN until his retirement late in the 2022 season.
+Kaat was the pitching coach for Cincinnati, and then turned to broadcasting, working for the MLB Network and also as an occasional analyst for FSN until his retirement late in the 2022 season.
 He also has a sports management company, Southpaw Enterprises, Inc., which solely represents pitchers.
 Jim Kaat was inducted into the Hall of Fame in 2022.

 Right-hander Joseph Franklin Niekro pitched for the Twins in 1987 and 1988.
 He tends to be remembered today as either Phil Niekro's brother or the guy who got caught with the nail file in his pocket.
 That’s a shame, because Joe Niekro was a very good pitcher who came to the Twins at the end of a very long career.
 Born in Martin's Ferry, Ohio, he attended Bridgeport High School in Bridgeport, Ohio, and then went to West Liberty State College in West Liberty, West Virginia, the most successful of four major leaguers to have attended that school.
 He was drafted by the Cubs in the third round of the secondary phase of the 1966 draft.
 He spent only one season in the minors, making the Cubs to stay in 1967.
 Niekro was in the Cubs starting rotation for just over two years before being traded to San Diego in April of 1969.
 After the season, he was traded to Detroit.
 Niekro was in the Tigers' organization through 1973, spending part of 1972 and most of 1973 in the minors before being placed on waivers and selected by Atlanta in August.
 It was during this time that he developed his knuckleball, helped by some coaching by Phil.
 He remained in the minors for most of his time with the Braves, and then was purchased by the Astros in April of 1975.
 Houston is where his career finally took off at age 30.
 After a few years as a swing man, he moved into the starting rotation in 1978.
 His two best years came in 1979 and 1980, when he won 21 and 20 games, respectively.
 He finished in the top four in Cy Young voting both years, also receiving MVP consideration.
 He remained a rotation starter and innings eater for several more years, pitching over 200 innings every year from 1978-1985 with the exception of the strike year of 1981.
 In September of 1985 he was traded to the Yankees, and in June of 1987 Niekro was traded to the Twins for Mark Salas.
 He was 42 by the time he came to the Twins, and did not have much left; as a Twin, he was 5-10 with a 6.67 ERA in 24 appearances, 20 of them starts.
 The Twins released him in May of 1988, and his career came to an end.
 Still, it was a pretty good career--it lasted 22 major league seasons, and he won 221 games with a 3.59 ERA.
 He pitched 107 complete games, and had 29 shutouts.
 Joe Niekro passed away in Tampa, Florida on October 27, 2006 from a brain aneurysm.
 In his memory, the Joe Niekro Foundation has been established to raise money for aneurysm research.